 Designing a laboratory is a complex endeavor that intertwines safety, efficiency, and functionality.
 The cornerstone of this intricate process is the strategic placement and use of fume hoods—a vital aspect often overlooked in standard lab design discussions.
-This post delves into the pivotal role of fume hoods in laboratory safety and design, unraveling how their proper placement not only safeguards lab personnel but also streamlines workflow and maximizes space utilization.
+This post delves into the pivotal role of fume hoods in laboratory safety and design, unraveling how their proper placement safeguards lab personnel, streamlines workflow, and maximizes space utilization.
 We’ll explore innovative design strategies and expert insights to transform your lab into a paragon of safety and efficiency.
-Laboratory Design basics for fume hoods

 The Critical Role of Fume Hoods in Laboratory Safety